karayabin/universe-snapshot/universe/Ling/Light_PluginInstaller/doc/api/Ling/Light_PluginInstaller/Service/LightPluginInstallerService/installAll.md

-LightPluginInstallerService::installAll — This method will install all registered plugins.
+LightPluginInstallerService::installAll — This method will logic install all plugins found in the current application.